PacktPublishing/Learn-Quantum-Computing-with-Python-and-IBM-Quantum-Experience/README.md

 **Robert Loredo** is the IBM Quantum Global Technical Ambassador lead with over 20 years' experience in software architecture and engineering.
 He is also a Qiskit Advocate and Master Inventor who holds over 160 patents and has presented various workshops, lectures, and articles covering quantum computing, artificial intelligence, and bioinformatics world-wide.
 As an adjunct professor, he has taught cloud computing and software engineering at the Florida International University School of Computer Science.
 He holds both a bachelor's and a master's degree in Computer and Electrical Engineering from the University of Miami and is currently pursuing his PhD in Computer Science, specializing in Machine Learning and Neuroscience, at Florida International University.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838981006">https://packt.link/free-ebook/9781838981006 </a> </p>